 Andy seems to get it, that I’m not idolizing him.
 He may be a False God, but that isn’t an issue here.

 “Use Marty as director and you get the whole movie already made.
 The original purpose was to tell the story of Jace’s Place.
 Think of it as an infomercial like you did as an advertising man, but on a bigger scale.”

 “Please.
 Don’t remind me.”

-He turned to Aaron and Paul.
+He turns to Aaron and Paul.
 “And who are these pretty boys.”

-“Meet Aaron and Paul, from St Patrick’s.
-They started Jace’s Place at Temple Emanu-el.”
+“Meet Aaron and Paul, from St Patrick’s and Temple El Manu-el.
+They started a Jewish Jace’s Place .”

 “Have a seat in front of the camera, boys, and tell me your story.”

-Andy quizzed them and snapped photos with the Big Shot for about an hour.
-Their whole story captivated him.
-He had expected boys to be burnouts and throw-aways.
-He loved how Aaron went to Catholic youth group to be with Paul and Paul found a Jewish Teen Jesus.”
+Andy quizzes them and snaps photos with the Big Shot for about an hour.
+Their whole story captivates him.
+He expects boys to be burnouts and throw-aways.
+He loves how Aaron went to Catholic youth group to be with Paul.
+Aaron has found a Jewish Teen Jesus.”

-We finally got to Max’s around six.
+We finally get to Max’s around six.
 No sign of Trent and Brett.
-Aaron and Paul had been warned about all the paparazzi, but were still shy in the spotlight.
-Jack and I took over, escorting Andy and making his every wish come true.
+Aaron and Paul have been warned about all the paparazzi.
+They’re still shy in the spotlight.
+Jack and I take over, escorting Andy and making his every wish come true.

 “You know they wanted to arrest Jack in Florida after all those pictures of you two at Cannes.”